samh4cks/samh4cks.github.io/_posts/2025-12-23-offsec-pg-practice-vmdak.md

 ## TL;DR

 This writeup is based on the [vmdak](https://portal.offsec.com/machine/vmdak-185278/overview){:target="_blank"} machine, involving a Linux box hosting a Prison Management System.
-I began with an Nmap scan which revealed FTP, SSH, and a web application on port 9443.
+I began with an Nmap scan which revealed `FTP(21)`, `SSH(22)`, and a web application on port `80` and `9443`.
 Enumeration of FTP leaked a Jenkins configuration hinting at root privileges, while the web app was vulnerable to SQL Injection and File Upload, providing a foothold.
-I escalated to user vmdak by recovering a password hidden in database comments.
-Finally, I tunneled to an internal Jenkins instance and exploited CVE-2024-23897 (Arbitrary File Read) to leak the admin password, achieving code execution as root via the Script Console.
+I escalated to user `vmdak` by recovering a password hidden in database comments.
+Finally, I tunneled to an internal Jenkins instance and exploited `CVE-2024-23897 (Jenkins Arbitrary File Read)` to leak the admin password, achieving code execution as root via the Script Console.

 ## Scanning Network